SalonenAntti/LSTM-Modeling/README.md

 **Feature Engineering**: Creation of new features from raw data.
 Feature included lagged values, moving averages and combination of these to include statistical features to enhance model performance.

-**LSTM Model Training & Validation**: Development, training, and tuning of Long Short-Term Memory (LSTM) networks to forecast stock and index prices based on the processed data.
-Visualized actual vs predicted values are from best models for each variables.
-Each variable was tested with variety of different model combinations, such as different type and amount of layers, added features and hyperparameter tuning values.
+**LSTM Model Training & Validation**: This involves the development, training, and tuning of Long Short-Term Memory (LSTM) networks to forecast stock and index prices based on the processed data.
+The actual vs. predicted values from the best models for each variable are visualized.
+Each variable was tested with a variety of different model combinations, including different types and amounts of layers and added features.
+Validation methods included Train-Test Split Validation and Hyperparameter Tuning.

 **Results**: Evaluation of LSTM model performances.